Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Chemtech Putrifier.png" Align=right width=8% height=8%>

 - 2500 Gold
-- Quarterstadd
+- Quarterstaff

 **Puffcap Toxin**: Whenever you heal an ally, their next attack applies 3 stacks of grievous wounds to their target.

-**Cleancing Wounds**: Whenever you heal a creature that has grievous wounds, the healing is not reduced and you remove an amount of stacks equal to your proficiency bonus.
+**Cleansing Wounds**: Whenever you heal a creature that has grievous wounds, the healing is not reduced, and you remove an amount of stacks equal to your proficiency bonus.

 ---